lfittl/elb-docker-sync/README.md

 ## Rolling Deploys

-In case you want to have a smooth rolling deploy of new versions, this helper optionally detects the version number contained in your container's name (must match the regexp /v\d+/).
+In case you want to have a smooth rolling deploy of new versions, this helper optionally detects a version number contained in your container's name (must match the regexp /v\d+/).

 When a new version is detected as running, all previous versions will be deregistered from ELB already.
 This helps drain the connections and avoids requests going to the old containers about